-the Chair of the Board
+a) the Chair of the Board

-All members will be appointed on the basis of their specific skills and experience and are members in their own right.
+All members will be appointed based on their specific skills and experience and are members in their own right.
 They are not appointed as representatives of an organisational component.

-Chair and Deputy Chair
+3.2 Chair and Deputy Chair